-According to the Bureau of Labor and Statistics, as of May of 2017, over three million people were employed in criminal justice careers.
+According to the Bureau of Labor and Statistics, as of May 2017, over three million people were employed in criminal justice careers.
 Beyond traditional law enforcement jobs, criminal justice careers include becoming a forensic science technician, criminal law paralegal, and criminal justice administration.

 Forensic Technician: those who are employed in these criminal justice careers are tasked with meticulously collecting evidence and safeguarding it at crime scenes.
-Working as a forensic science technician could also mean assisting law enforcement toward the recreation of crime scenes.
+Working as a forensic science technician could also mean assisting law enforcement in the recreation of crime scenes.
 It’s necessary for those who are working forensic technician jobs to work in a laboratory to decipher the information they collect during investigations.

-Criminal Law Paralegal: those who work as a criminal law paralegal have many of the same job duties as a traditional paralegal.
+Criminal Law Paralegal: those who work as criminal law paralegals have many of the same job duties as a traditional paralegal.
 These criminal justice careers are some of the best criminal justice certificate jobs for those who like to perform research, draft paperwork, file, interview witnesses, correspond with clients, and help build cases.

 Criminal Justice Administration: those working in these criminal justice careers typically have jobs in law enforcement or as a lawyer or detective.
-A crime victims service coordinator, for instance, works to help get support and justice for victims.
+A crime victims’ service coordinator, for instance, works to help get support and justice for victims.
 It’s possible to work in careers like crime victims service coordinator at a local, state, or federal level.

 Salary Potential for Jobs in Criminal Justice

 The salary potential for criminal justice careers varies not only depending on your career choice, but also on the state in which you reside.
 For example, according to the Bureau of Labor and Statistics, the median pay for a forensic science technician was $56,320 in 2015.
 The BLS reports that, as of 2017, a criminal law paralegal was earning $50,410 annually.
-The salaries for criminal justice administration vary depending on criminal justice careers are chosen and range between $58,320 and $115,820 as of 2015 according to the Bureau of Labor and Statistics.
+The salaries for criminal justice administration vary depending on the criminal justice careers are chosen and range between $58,320 and $115,820 as of 2015 according to the Bureau of Labor and Statistics.